-If you are new to Acting, if you are semi-professional or if you are a veteran then it is ESSENTIAL that you read books from the experts.
+If you are new to acting, are semi-professional or if you are a veteran then it is essential you read books from the experts.
 This article is about the 5 best books on Acting.
-It is for anyone who wants to be a professional Actor.
+It is for anyone who wants to be a professional actor or is applying themselves to performing.
 The first few are great all rounders and then they become a little more specific as you get further into the article.

-I have personally read all these books at different stages in my professional career and I personally recommend these books.
+I have personally read all these books at different stages in my professional career and I personally recommend them.
 I also happen to know some of these authors personally and have been taught by some of them directly.
-This isn’t an amateur blog that is recommending these books because they’re some of the most popular.
-If you read these 5 books then you will be far better equipped than those who decide not to read these authors.

 5 Best books on Acting